 It was recognised that there was a need to tackle loneliness which impacted the lives of many older adults.
-Some years later, this remains central to the charity’s work.
+To the present day, this remains central to the charity’s work.

-In 2017 the charity changed its name to Glasgow’s Golden Generation to celebrate 70 years of serving older adults in the Glasgow area.
+In 2017, the charity changed its name to Glasgow’s Golden Generation to celebrate 70 years of serving older adults in the Glasgow area.

-The charity is only able to continue its work in communities of Glasgow thanks to the generosity of its supporters.
+The charity is only able to continue its vital work in communities of Glasgow thanks to the generosity of its supporters.

 There are many different ways of supporting Glasgow’s Golden Generation: through one-off or regular donations, sponsorships, fundraising events, runs and challenges.

 All of our vacancies are posted online and on our social media platforms.